-Bethany for Children & Families offers a wide array of educational services to the youth, parents, and community, in effort to reduce the incidence of teen pregnancy, STDs, and other risky behaviors.
+Bethany for Children & Families offers a wide array of educational services to the young people, parents, and the community, in an effort to reduce the incidence of teen pregnancy, STIs, and other risky behaviors.
 These services are designed to help youth develop positive self-esteem, strengthen communication skills, and cultivate responsible decision-making skills.
-Programs are offered in schools, faith-based, and community organizations.
-The length of the programs may vary from a one-time presentation to several sessions or as a year-long program.
+The programs can be offered in various timeframes: One-time presentation, week-long class, or weekly program.

 Draw the Line